HamStudy/examtools-docs/content/docs/cve/process-tips/_index.md

 ## Process Tip #4: VE Registration Form

-@VE Team Lead We made this Google Form for you to share with the VEs you are on-boarding into the Tier 2 software.
-Go ahead and send them this link as it will give them the instructions to walk through in order for @Experienced Support to give them permission to be added to sessions.
-We'll be processing the submissions to there as we are able, but ping @Experienced Support if you need any expedited.
+VE Team Leads - We made this Google Form for you to share with the VEs you are on-boarding into the Tier 2 software.
+Go ahead and send them this link as it will give them the instructions to walk through in order for Experienced Support to give them permission to be added to sessions.
+We'll be processing the submissions to there as we are able, but ping Experienced Support if you need any expedited.
 Thanks! https://forms.gle/cD9fTqv5ognik6XC9

-@VE Team Lead make sure you fill this out yourself, even if you were setup to use Tier 1, since we need to add the permissions for your VEC in the new system.
+VE Team Lead - make sure you fill this out yourself, even if you were setup to use Tier 1, since we need to add the permissions for your VEC in the new system.

-If you would like access to the sandbox / testing platform, fill out this form and @Experienced Support will get you added: https://forms.gle/NiAeLFpX7R7E7NZC9
+If you would like access to the sandbox / testing platform, fill out this form and Experienced Support will get you added: https://forms.gle/NiAeLFpX7R7E7NZC9

 ## Process Tip #5: Setting the VE Number